-Hand and wrist pains are quite common and are often concerning.
+Hand and wrist pains are quite common and are often concerning and debilitating.
 People are often worried that symptoms may last for ever and loss of normal function will affect the way they live.

 Carpal tunnel syndrome is NOT the only condition that causes tingling in the fingers.

 In fact, Carpal Tunnel Syndrome is one of the most commonly misdiagnosed conditions that we see in clinic.

 Numbness in the hand can often be quite concerning and rather debilitating.

 While carpal tunnel syndrome is caused by compression of the MEDIAN NERVE at the CARPAL TUNNEL (in the wrist) the median nerve and the branch that supplies it can be affected at any location through its path.

 Other areas that can cause numbness/tingling in the fingers are: elbow, forearm, shoulder and neck.
 So find the cause!

 A chiropractor will perform a thorough examination of the areas likely to contribute to hand symptoms to expose the underlying cause.
 Often repetitive activities aggravate an existing underlying dysfunction leading to the presentation of symptoms.
 Our role is to find it and restore function and allow the body to heal correctly.